ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch07.md

 requires us to duplicate the model and make sure it fits into the device memory.
-Another of its disadvantages (depending on the implementation) for multi-GPU training of transformers is that breaking up the input sequence into smaller subsequences can decrease the modelâ€™s accuracy (mainly when the model is applied to longer sequences).
+Another of its disadvantages (depending on the implementation) for multi-GPU training of transformers is that breaking up the input sequence into smaller subsequences can decrease the model's accuracy (mainly when the model is applied to longer sequences).

 ## Recommendations [](#recommendations)